 - The transport of the product to the customer shall be described in the EPD, where relevant, and be accounted for in this priority: 1.
 Actual transportation modes and distances to specific a customer or market, representing the geographical scope of the EPD.
 2. A weighted average of transportation modes and distances, based on transportation to several customers or markets, representing the geographical scope of the EPD.
-3. Calculated as a fixed long transport, such as 1 000 km transport by lorry or 10 000 km by airplane, according to product type. - Scenarios for the end-of-life stage shall be technically and economically practicable and compliant with current regulations in the relevant geographical region based on the geographical scope of the EPD.
+3. Calculated as a fixed long transport: a 1 000 km transport by lorry and a 10 000 km by ship - Scenarios for the end-of-life stage shall be technically and economically practicable and compliant with current regulations in the relevant geographical region based on the geographical scope of the EPD.
 Key assumptions regarding the end-of-life stage scenario shall be documented in the LCA report.